fgasparro/EdgeDS-Docs/docs/Edge_API.rst

 ``Change password``
 -----------------

-Changes the password for the Edge data server.
+Used to change the password for the Edge data server.

 **Request**

 ::

-    POST /edge/api/ChangePw
+    POST /edge/api/security/ChangePassword

 **Parameters**

 ``string Producer token``
   Your producer token

 {
   "currentPw": "string",